Office: COED 410

 - 2014-present, Scholarship of Engagement: Empowering the Latino Community, Collaborating with Dr. Spencer Salas (ADVANCE mentor).

-- 2014-present, The Effects of Technology on Spanish-English Translation Processes and Products, Collaborating with Dr. Jeff Killman (PI).
+- 2014-2017, The Effects of Technology on Spanish-English Translation Processes and Products, Collaborating with Dr. Jeff Killman (PI).

 - 2011-present, Empirical and theoretical scholarship on Translator Satisfaction, In-house Translators vs. Freelancers; Novice vs. Expert work behavior.